-My account is wholly consistent with the historical facts whether these relate to the Russian revolution generally or to our role in particular.
-They will be open to challenge only by those 'historians' who played no effective part in the events described in these memoirs and who, though having rethe tired old canons of classic bourgeois warfare venturing only along the railroad tracks without ever sallying from their armoured trains, falling back at the first reversal and often neglecting to take all of their own fighters aboard again.
+Makhno's guerrillas harassed the interventionist White armies.
+As for the Bolsheviks' Red Guard units, which were soon to be incorporated into a Red Army, these were quite ineffectual.
+They fought according to the tired old canons of classic bourgeois warfare venturing only along the railroad tracks without ever sallying from their armoured trains, falling back at the first reversal and often neglecting to take all of their own fighters aboard again.
 Thus they instilled little confidence in the peasants who, isolated in their villages and bereft of weapons, might have been at the mercy of the counter-revolutionaries.
 'The honour of having annihilated Denikin's counter-revolution in the autumn of 1919 belongs chiefly to the anarchist insurgents,' wrote Piotr Arshinov, the chronicler of the Makhnoshchina.

 But Makhno refused to place his army under the supreme command of Trotsky, the head of the Red Army.
 So Trotsky turned against Makhno's guerrillas.
 On 4 June 1919, he drafted an order whereby he banned the forthcoming congress of the Makhnovists whom he accused of setting themselves up against the authority of the soviets in the Ukraine, and he stigmatised any involvement in the congress as an act of 'high treason', ordering that its delegates be arrested.
-Embarking upon a procedure which the Spanish Stalinists were to espouse 18 years later against the anarchist brigades, he denied arms to Makhno's partisans, evading the duty to render them assistance so as to go on to accuse them of 'betrayal' and of letting themselves be beaten by the White troops.
-No matter how much respect may be due the memory of that great revolutionary Leon Trotsky, this negative page in his prestigious career should not be glossed over in silence.
+Embarking upon a procedure which the Spanish Stalinists were to espouse 18 years later against the anarchist brigades, This is why I paid no heed to the naive protestations of my young friends.
+Looming before me, in all of its ramifications, I saw a much more important issue: how to organise volunteer battalions to fight the Central Rada and its allies, the German and Austro-Hungarian armies, comprising 600,000 men in all.